szperajacyzolw/early_conv_VIT_captioning/README.md

 # early_conv_VIT_captioning
-Visual transformer with convolution-based patch embedding.
-Definietly trainable - good luck for GPU :)
+Visual transformer in Pytorch with convolution-based patch embedding.
+Definietly trainable.
+Some tweaks on clipping or loss function may speedup training.